top of page

 Zoe Sorrell with Rupert.jpg

-I hold a great deal of love for many of my own teachers, both those I encountered during my formal education (Oberlin Conservatory, Carnegie Mellon University, and the University of Kentucky) and those I engage with informally within my communities.
-One such teacher of my soul is Felicia Savage Friedman of YogaRoots On Location, through whose program I became a certified raja yoga teacher, a proponent of embodied learning, and a more discerning and loving human.
+I have Master's degrees in arts administration (University of Kentucky) and flute performance (Carnegie Mellon University) and Bachelor's degrees in English literature (Oberlin College) and flute performance (Oberlin Conservatory).
+I also owe a great deal to my informal education, such as that I received from Felicia Savage Friedman of YogaRoots On Location, through whose program I became a certified raja yoga teacher, a proponent of embodied learning, and a more discerning and loving human.
 Her work and humanhood, as well as that of my other soul teachers, greatly informs the work that I do today.

 Zoe Sorrell Yoga.jpg